skunnavakkam/skunnavakkam.github.io/content/blog/how-to-slowdown-edit/index.md

    progress of safety research b) how it compares to capabilities progress and c) scaling laws for safety progress, like we do with compute-capabilities scaling laws.
-2. **Guaranteed, slow resumes**: To prevent the indefinite pause of AGI development, we should bake in a date to resume AGI development, and a plan to have this resume be slow
+2. **Guaranteed, slow resumes**: When we decide it's an opportune time to resume AGI development, we should go slow; we can slowly scale up training models, training successively more capable models, and monitoring our alignment strictly.
+We can then
 3. **Resumeable Pauses**: We should give ourselves freedom to make a mistake and resume a pause; it's important to do so in a way that isn't abusable, but it probably reduces the risk of unpausing too early since you can pause again, and thus